GoogleCloudPlatform/professional-services/tools/label-updater/readme.md

 Log files:
 =========
-After running validation on the input label file, the process creates error file as named below.
-Please check this error file for any validation error:

-validate_gcp_update_labels.err

-The update script also creates a log file for the entire process and an error file if any update fails:
+The main.py script also creates a log file for the entire process and an error file if any update fails:

-gcp_update_labels.log
-gcp_update_labels.err
+main.log
+main.err
+gcp_update_labels_report.txt

 Troubleshooting:
 ===============